jupiter-online/PyStrange/README.md

 # PyStrange
 PyStrange is a strange attractor generator.
-The user can search for random attractors and plot them with matplotlib.
+The user can search for random attractors and plot them with Matplotlib.
 PyStrange can be used in **Random Search Mode** or **Single Search Mode**
+## Rquirements
+PyStrange is based on Python 3.
+It requires the Python libraries **Numpy** and **Matplotlib**.
 ## Random Search Mode
 Use PyStrange to plot random strange attractors.
 It is recommended to use large values for **-num** because most attractors are not visually appealing.
 The default value for -num is 10.
-The parameter **-num_points** defines the number of points to becalculated (default: 100 000). **-subtitle** defines a user specific subtitle for the matplotlib plot.
+The parameter **-num_points** defines the number of points to becalculated (default: 100 000). **-subtitle** defines a user specific subtitle for the Matplotlib plot.
 The default subtitle is "created with PyStrange".
 ## Single Search Mode
 Use PyStrange to find an strange attractor using a specific parameter set.
 The parameters for the quadratic functions are encoded as a string of 12 capital letters (**-co_str**).
 PyStrange uses the notation introduced by Julien Clinton Sprott ([link to website](http://sprott.physics.wisc.edu/sprott.htm)).
 The parameter set ranges from -1.2 (letter A) to + 1.3 (letter Z).
 If -co_str is passed, -num will be ignored.
 ## Help